17 Small Things You Can Do to Help Endangered Species

 From single-use plastic bags to plastic bottles, we use a lot of unnecessary plastic that can end up in natural habitats, or around or inside of animals themselves.
 Use alternative biodegradable products like paper bags and straws or reusable water bottles to reduce your waste and the likelihood that your single-use plastic will create long-term problems.

 Avoid products made from endangered species.

 You probably know to avoid fur and ivory products, but there are plenty of other goods that are created by destroying endangered creatures, including products using tortoiseshell, coral, and even cactus.
 Sure, they might look nice, but if you even slightly suspect that an item caused a creature harm, it's best you buy something else.

 Urge your representatives to support the PAW and FIN Conservation Act.

-The recently introduced PAW and FIN Conservation Act of 2019 reverses efforts to weaken the Endangered Species Act, reinstating protections on wildlife recently designated as "threatened," strengthening the listing process for imperiled species, and more.
+The PAW and FIN Conservation Act of 2019 reverses efforts to weaken the Endangered Species Act, reinstating protections on wildlife recently designated as "threatened," strengthening the listing process for imperiled species, and more.
 Call your local member of Congress and ask them to co-sponsor the act.

 Don't buy (unsustainable) palm oil.

 The production of palm oil causes the deforestation and destruction of the habitats of a number of endangered species throughout the rainforests of Indonesia and Malaysia.
 Instead, seek out palm oil that has been RSPO certified, approved by the World Wildlife Fund, and produced in a way that respects global wildlife populations.